Iasa-Global/btabok/pages/competency_model/industry_analysis.md

 | **CITA -- Associate** | -   Learner will be able to identify industry associations and information sources
 | | -   Learner will be able to compile industry information and external research from multiple sources
 | | -   Learner will be able to identify wider sources of research if needed
-| **CITA -- Specialist** | -   Learner will be able to aggregate and analyze research information from multiple sources
+| **CITA -- Professional** | -   Learner will be able to aggregate and analyze research information from multiple sources
 | | -   Learner will be able to validate research and derive results from research
 | | -   Learner will be able to identify missing information
 | | -   Learner will be able to create custom research reports relevant to the needs of a business problem
-| **CITA -- Professional** | -   Learner will be able to independently research existing, emerging or niche industry segments
+| **CITA -- Distinguished** | -   Learner will be able to independently research existing, emerging or niche industry segments
 | | -   Learner will be able to access wider or indirectly related sources of research, including demographic data and nascent technology developments
 | | -   Learner will be able to aggregate and analyze research across multiple industries and countries for large scale multi-national operations
 | | -   Learner will be able to derive analysis from limited information and create custom research reports in an enterprise context.